Jewels of Indochina

 Day 23-Drive to Siem Reap; cruise on Tonle Sap Lake

-This morning we make an early start for our drive to Siem Reap, stopping somewhere for lunch on the way.
-Later in the day we journey to nearby Tonle Sap Lake where we board our charter boat for a leisurely cruise through the fascinating floating village of Chong Kneas, where we see stilt houses, floating markets and an array of boats.
+We set off into the countryside this morning, driving out of the city and towards Siem Reap.
+The drive is very picturesque, taking us through rural Cambodia, past vast rice fields and through stilted villages.
+This morning, we have an early start for our drive to Siem Reap, stopping somewhere for lunch on the way.
+Later in the day, we'll journey to nearby Tonle Sap Lake where we board our charter boat for a leisurely cruise through a fascinating floating village to see stilt houses, floating markets and an array of boats.

 24